liferay-design/liferay-design-handbook/src/pages/docs/getting-started/acess-and-licenses.md

 Download for Mac and open a ticket on JIRA to Operations Liferay LATAM.

-	For more information read Skecth.
+	For more information read [Skecth](link).

 ##### 3. Zeplin

 Download for MAc and use:

 Login: design-br@liferay.com
 Password:r3m3mb3r design

-For more information `about `this tool see here.
+For more information about this tool see here.

 ##### 4. InVision

 Open a ticket on JIRA to Operations Liferay LATAM to request access to the team account.

-For more information about this tool and how we use here, read this article.
+For more information read [InVision](link)

 ##### 5. Milanote

 Contact felipe.pires@liferay.com to request access to the team account.

-For more information about this tool and how we use here, read this article.
+For more information read [Milanote](link)

 ##### 6. Glyphs Mini